Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 Size of the pot

-It might not seem significant, but the size of the pot can determine the growth of your money tree.
+It might not seem significant, but the pot’s size can determine your money tree’s growth.

-If you keep your money tree in a small pot, the soil will not hold sufficient nutrients, and therefore, the plant will run out of nutrition very fast.
-The plant might also become root-bound when it is placed in a small pot.
+If you keep your money tree in a small pot, the soil will not hold sufficient nutrients, and therefore, the plant will run out of nutrients very fast.
+The plant might also become root-bound when placed in a small pot.

 On the other hand, when the pot is bigger, the plant will get more nutrients from the soil and grow bigger than expected.
 This can lead to problems such as droopy leaves and the plant falling off.